Sambillingham/embark/presentation/script for presentation.md

 We will also move out of the formation zone and into our own office.
 This will cost £240 per month.
 Wages will also be increased £900 - £1500 - £2500.

-At the end of the second year, We will spend £10000 on new equipment, increase our wages to £2500pm and employee a new member to the team at £2000pm.
+At the end of the second year, We will spend £10000 on new equipment, increase our wages to £2500pm and employ a new member to the team at £2000pm.
 All of these expenses, coupled with corporation tax explains the large drop in total balance you see on the chart.

 # Questions